 Bed Bug Control

-Even the cleanest homes can get bed bugs.
-Whether they were accidentally brought in with infested furniture, or from a suitcase that may have recently been in a hotel room with bed bugs, we have a solution.
+Even the cleanest of homes here in the South Florida area can become infested bed bugs.
+Whether they were accidentally brought in by infested furniture or clothing, or from a suitcase that may have recently been in a hotel room with bed bugs, we have a solution.

 What is a Bed Bug?